 Babywearing has some pretty amazing perks!
 One of the best benefits is having your babies close when travelling!
 Here in Australia, we are lucky enough that most places have well-maintained footpaths and roads, therefore the use of a pram or stroller is an easy option when out and about with a baby or toddler.
-However, many travel destinations you may be considering are without this luxury for various reasons.
+However, many travel destinations you may be considering are without this luxury.
 This is just one of the benefits of babywearing while travelling.